riverrun/bcrypt_elixir/README.md

 with [Comeonin](https://hexdocs.pm/comeonin/api-reference.html),
 which provides a higher-level api.

+## Async tests issue

+Some developers have reported problems when running tests using `async: true` with version 1.0 of bcrypt_elixir.
+See this [issue](https://github.com/riverrun/bcrypt_elixir/issues/10) for more details.

 ## Installation

 1. Add bcrypt_elixir to the `deps` section of your mix.exs file: